vechain/connex/README.md

-#Connex
+# Connex

-Connex defines interfaces to connect DApp with VeChain and user.
+Connex is the standard interface to connect DApp with VeChain and user.